Yaser Esam Hamdi: Release

 After agreeing to renounce his U.S. citizenship, Hamdi was released on October 9, 2004, without being charged and was deported to Saudi Arabia.
 He had to promise to comply with strict travel restrictions, which prohibited him from traveling to the United States, Israel, the West Bank and Gaza Strip, Syria, Iraq, Afghanistan, and Pakistan.
 Hamdi was required to notify Saudi Arabian officials if he ever plans to leave the kingdom.
+(Saudi Arabia uses exit visas and presumably this is how American authorities can track him if he leaves the country.)
 He had to promise not to sue the U.S. government over his captivity.

 Saudi Arabia subsequently imprisoned Hamdi in Dammam for eight years and Ha'ir for seven years; he is due to be released in 2022.
 At Ha'ir he became a media specialist with the prisoner-run enterprise.

 Although Hamdi renounced his U.S. citizenship, it is unclear whether the renunciation counts as "voluntary", as required by the Supreme Court's decisions in Afroyim v.
 Rusk and Vance v.
 Terrazas.
-U.S. Department of State regulations hold that formal renunciations are valid only if made before a U.S. consular or diplomatic officer outside the United States.